Business Office

 The IRS requires that prizes, gifts, and most awards above a nominal amount be reported as taxable income.
 The college must therefore provide for proper accounting treatment in the limited instances where such gifts and awards are allowable.
 This policy allows occasional modest gifts to be made to employees for recognition, length of service, individuals who depart after many years of service and for expression of sympathy.
 Purchases under this policy should not be made on the college’s Pcard and instead be submitted via Etrieve.

-Employee Recognition and Gifts
+Recognition and Gifts

-Expenses incurred in connection with expressions of congratulations toward employees are allowed only as occasional, modest expressions of support and recognition on behalf of the college.
+Expenses incurred in connection with expressions of congratulations are allowed only as occasional, modest expressions of support and recognition on behalf of the college.
 Additionally, gifts provided by the college as a door or raffle prize to incentivize participation are allowed on occasion as well.
 These gifts should not exceed $75 in value to any individual, unless approved in advance by the Vice President of Finance and Treasurer.

 College funds may not be used to purchase personal gifts for any individual in recognition of events such as birthdays, weddings, housewarmings, births, or holidays.